Why Do Concrete Contractors Need Business Insurance?

 Unfortunately, life is full of unseen and unplanned events.
-Having general liability insurance will protect your business from claims that include third-party bodily injury and property damage that can occur while you are on the job site.
+General liability insurance will protect your business from claims that include third-party bodily injury and property damage that can occur while you are on a job site.
 It also includes products and completed operations, so if something happens down the line you aren't held responsible.

 What if, for whatever reason, one year after you finish the job, the client contacts you to tell you that the concrete is crumbling and they need it fixed?
 What if a group of teenagers decides to "party" at your worksite and two of them get drunk and into a fistfight resulting in injuries that require hospitalization?
 What if children decide to write their names in your wet concrete and make a huge mess of your work?
 What if the weight of your cement mixer causes damage to newly-laid pipelines beneath the surface?

-In each of these examples, your general liability insurance policy is going to protect you in such cases by paying damages, defense costs, court costs, and awards or settlements for such suits.
+In each of these examples, your general liability insurance policy is going to protect you by paying defense costs, court costs, and awards or settlements for such suits.